AlinaAndriychuk/TripToDream/README.md

 # Trip To Dream

-This progect includes using BOOTSTRAP framework with GRID system and slider-carousel on JQUERY.
+This progect about a trip to Corsica.
+It includes using BOOTSTRAP framework with GRID system and slider-carousel on JQUERY.
 New tags from HTML5.
 All classes and structure are made by BAM-metodology.
 It is adaptive for screen with min-width: 256px.